PedramAlidust/matinelectric-nuxt/README.md

 # nuxt-project

-> this application is nuxtjs universal mode whith ssr feature, i also used axios for bootstrap5 framework.
+> this application is nuxtjs universal mode whith ssr feature, i also used axios and bootstrap5 framework.

 # project backend